samlist21/Dewey/README.md

 - GLCD FFL Logo pops up first on program run.
 - GLCD circles, Text and small logo pops up on hitting I key
 - Created functions for showing each type of GLCD picture
+- Cleaned up all comments and got rid of ncurses and pygame non-blocking functions
+- Moved all functions to the top
+- Moved settings below functions and in front of code.
+- Tested and fixed to work with python2 by disabling the GLCD when using python (2)

 ## Dewey Day July 1, 2017 Ken Samuelson